Financial Aid FAQs

 If I take a leave of absence or withdraw from school and want to return to SMC, will my financial aid change?

 For students to be eligible to take a Leave Of Absence (LOA), they must be in good standing with the Registrar’s Office.
 A student who takes a leave of absence for no more than 2 consecutive semesters will be eligible for applicable institutional, federal, and/or state aid if FAFSA reflects financial need.
 Students who take a leave of absence longer than 2 consecutive semesters will not be eligible for institution aid, only applicable federal and/or state aid if FAFSA reflects the need.

 I’m a new student, and since my admission there have been changes in in my parents' circumstances, such as a significant reduction in income, changes in health, or other extenuating circumstances since we filed the FAFSA.
 Can Saint Mary’s take this into consideration?

-If you and your family have any of the extenuating circumstances outlined above, please carefully review the 22-23 Appeal Form and submit the required documents for consideration.
+If you and your family have any of the extenuating circumstances outlined above, please visit our Professional Judgement Policy page, carefully review information, and submit the required documents for consideration.
 If you are unsure whether you qualify for an appeal, contact our office at 925-631-4370.
 If you have already submitted an appeal and it has been reviewed, your award letter will indicate that Saint Mary's considered this when it put your package together.
 Typical response time from January to April is 2-4 weeks; from May to July is 4-6 weeks.
 We realize you must make your enrollment decision by May 1, and we make every effort to respond to your request promptly.
 In the meantime, you may have to make your decision to attend Saint Mary’s based on the awards you have already been offered.
 Certainly, if there are changes later in the year, you can submit an appel at that time.
 We cannot guarantee that Saint Mary’s funds will be available or that the appeal will be approved.

 What if my family’s circumstances change for the worse in future years?